 We have helped customers obtain grants from Defra for many years and provide specific expertise in developing, costing and submitting your application to them.
 Defra currently offers:

-The Environmental Stewardship Scheme, which incorporates the entry and higher level schemes, is aimed at providing funds to farmers and land managers in England for effective environmental management of their land.
+The Countryside Stewardship Scheme, which incorporates the mid-tier and level schemes, is aimed at providing funds to farmers and land managers in England for effective environmental management of their land.

 The Higher Level Scheme is designed to achieve a wide range of environmental benefits across the whole farm and provides funding for more targeted land management and a wide range of specific capital items which enhance the conservation value of the land.